WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 does) include additional HTTP transactions.

-Consequently, in order to reside within HTTP, RIPP follows the same pattern and only concerns itself with HBH behaviors.
+Consequently, in order to reside within HTTP, RIPP follows the same pattern and only concerns itself with HBH behaviours.
 Like HTTP, a RIPP server can of course act as a RIPP client and further connect calls to downstream elements.
 However, such behavior requires no additional specification and is therefore not discussed by RIPP.